-DISCLOSURES TO THE ALLEGED VICTIM OF A CRIME OF VIOLENCE OR A NON-FORCIBLE SEX OFFENSE

-Los Angeles Harbor College will, upon written request, disclose to the alleged victim of a crime of violence, or a non-forcible sex offense, the report of the results of any disciplinary proceeding conducted by Los Angeles Harbor College against a student who is the alleged perpetrator of such crime or offense.
+XI.
+DISCLOSURES TO THE ALLEGED VICTIM OF A CRIME OF VIOLENCE OR A NON-FORCIBLE SEX OFFENSE non-forcible sex offense, the report of the results of any disciplinary proceeding conducted by Los Angeles Harbor College against a student who is the alleged perpetrator of such crime or offense.
 If the alleged victim is deceased as a result of such crime or offense, the next of kin of such victim shall be treated as the alleged victim for purposes of the request.